spotify/threaddump-analyzer/README.md

 the copyright belongs to Spotify AB.

 ## TODO
+* For top running methods belonging to only one thread, make a link from the top list method to the thread executing it.

+* Add a Clear button next to the Analyze button.

+* Say "... threads with no stack" for threads with no stack, rather than "... threads with this stack".

 * Make the Thread class parse held locks, waited-for locks and waited-for condition variables from the thread dump.